hyuksun98/hyuksun98/README.md

 - 👯 I’m looking to collaborate on **5G NR, AI/ML, Docker**

 - 🤝 I’m looking for help with **coming soon...**

-- 📝 I regularly write articles on [https://morethan-log-includekhs.vercel.app/]
+- 💻 I regularly write articles on [https://www.notion.so/includekhs]

+- 📝 And articles are integrated with [https://morethan-log-includekhs.vercel.app]

 - 💬 Ask me about **coming soon...**